Who Westlaw if For

-Essentials is just that—the essentials.
-This Westlaw pricing tier is intended to compete with some of the less established legal research platforms out there like Casetext, Casemaker, and Fastcase.
+Classic is a no frills legal research database.
+This Westlaw pricing tier is intended to compete with some of the less established legal research platforms out there like Casetext, and Fastcase.
 It’s much less expensive than Westlaw’s other plans.
-But it is Basic.
-Buying this Westlaw subscription at $89/user/month, will get you State Court case law (for one state), KeyCites, Statutes, and Court Rules.
-You’re not really getting access to what they are known for, which is robust secondary sources.
+But it can quickly add up with customizations.
+At its most basic, this Westlaw subscription runs $119.20/user/month, which includes State Court case law (for one state), KeyCites, Statutes, and Court Rules.
+Which doesn’t include what they are known for—robust secondary sources.

 KeyCite Overruling Risk

-KeyCite Overruling Risk comes included in the cost of the Westlaw Edge subscription.
-It expands KeyCite by flagging a case if it relies on bad or overruled law.
-To be clear, you can still find cases that have been explicitly overruled by using Keycite alone.
-The Overrulling Risk portion simply saves you time by looking at all those cases at once.
+KeyCite Overruling Risk comes with the Edge subscription and expands KeyCite by flagging a case if it relies on bad or overruled law.
+Users can find cases that have been explicitly overruled through Keycite, all at once.

-Statutes Compare allows you to compare statutory revisions on the state and federal level to help you understand the legislative intent.
-This insight lets you incorporate legislative intent in your business advice and litigation advocacy.
-Statutes Compare shows you exactly how a statute has evolved, but it is only included when you buy a Westlaw Edge subscription.
+Statutes Compare allows statutory revisions comparisons on the state and federal level to help understand the legislative intent.
+This insight allows incorporation of legislative intent into business advice and litigation advocacy.
+Statutes Compare shows exactly how a statute has evolved and is included with a Westlaw Edge subscription.

-Westlaw’s software features a comprehensive secondary sources database that lets you bookmark favorite publications and browse through publications in a streamlined user interface.
+Westlaw’s software features a comprehensive secondary sources database that includes a streamlined interface to browse and bookmark publications.
 This is where Westlaw (and LexisNexis) set themselves apart from the rest.
 However, this is also where they charge the most.
-You’ll have to at least purchase a Westlaw Plus subscription.
-Even then, however, you’re initially limited to a single state.
+Currently, users need to add-on secondary sources to any of their subscriptions, often at a significant price.